phetsims/phet-info/doc/core-description-overview.md

 - Accessible object responses for objects that have a well-defined value or a numeric value.
 - Accessible context responses for simple UI components like checkboxes and buttons.

-# Use the following strategies to keep Core Description design focused
+## Strategies to Keep Core Description Design Focused
 - Keep the current details of the screen summary simple.
   - Use binary states if possible, and then provide additional state information close to the interactive object.
 - Consider simplifying the information you want to provide.
 - Avoid qualitative information requiring multiple parameters with qualitatively described scales.
 - Call in other team members with more experience, and/or discuss challenges at the weekly Design Meeting.

+## General Requirements and Considerations for Interactive Components
+Description options vary for each interactive component.
+Always keep the stategies listed above in mind when working on _Core Description_.

+For _Core Description_:
+ - You always need to design an accessibleName.
+ - You always need to consider designing accessibleHelpText.
+ - You need to review the options for each component listed in [Core Description Options](https://github.com/phetsims/phet-info/blob/main/doc/core-description-options.md), then depending the interaction, determine if you have the resources to design and implement all listed options.
+Review the strategies above if/when you encounter design challenges.

-# Punctuation
+# Punctuation in Description Options
-- accessibleName: Is like a proper name.
+- **accessibleName:** Is like a proper name.
 Use title case, and generally no punctuation.
 Example: “Detector Probe”
-- accessibleHelpText: Is generally a full sentence or a complete phrase.
+- **accessibleHelpText:** Is generally a full sentence or a complete phrase.
 Use sentence case, with punctuation.
 Example: “Move probe or jump to useful positions with keyboard shortcut.”
-- accessibleObjectResponse: Is generally a phrase fragment rather than a full phrase.
+- **accessibleObjectResponse:** Is generally a phrase fragment rather than a full phrase.
 Does not need sentence casing and no final punctuation is needed.
 Example: “1.07 centimeters”
-- accessibleContextResponse: Is genrally a phrase or sentence.
+- **accessibleContextResponse:** Is genrally a phrase or sentence.
 Use sentence case, with punctuation.
 Example: "In light source path, centered in cuvette.
 Transmittance is 52.69 percent."
-- accessibleParagraph: a paragraph includes full sentences.
+- **accessibleParagraph:** Is a sentence or paragraph that contains full sentences.
 Use sentence case and appropriate punctuation.
 Example: "Transmittance is 52.96 percent."

+# Core Description Exemplars and Examples

+## pH Scale and pH Scale:Basics
+In _pH Scale_ the designers made good choices to keep the Screen Summary simple, while at the same time providing essential scaffolds for interactive exploration:
+   - The "Current Details" describes whether the beaker "contains liquid" or "is empty".
+   - The "Interaction Hint" prompts to either, "Move probe to start exploring," or "Add a solution to beaker and play," depending on the state of the beaker.
+The rest of the details such as which solution, the current volume, the current pH reading, and the color of solution, are left for a learner to interactively discover further down, either directly from the state of the interactive objects or through accessible paragraphs and lists near the interactive objects.

+Compare the description design of [Molarity]() with [pH Scale]() to see how Molarity's _Interactive Description_ design includes more detail and more qualitative detail in both the Screen Summary and the Play Area.
+The dynamic states in the _Core Description_ design of _pH Scale_ rely mainly on visually available quantitative values, and use qualitative descriptions sparingly to describe 2 or 3 essentail states rather than all states (e.g., "beaker contains liquid" or "beaker is empty.")

+# Requirements for Common Interactive Components (THIS SECTION IN PROGRESS)
+Slider:
+-  accessibleName
+- accessibleHelpText (optional)
+- accessible object response (currently option pdomCreateAriaValueText) (numeric value, rounded to human-readable value)
+- accessible context response (currently option pdomCreateContextResponseAlert) (if simple)

-# Delivery of Descriptions with Screen Reader Software
+# Delivery of Core Description with Screen Reader Software

 TODO: Make this more about core description.